seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

     Santa's Village- Rovaniemi, Finland
 </div>

-Ignoring why of all places Santa choose Finland (someone with that level of surveillance tech is obviously headquartered in the Valley or manufacturing dreamland like Guangzhou), Santa has some answers he has to give- seriously.
+Ignoring why of all places Santa choose Finland (someone with that level of surveillance tech is obviously headquartered in the Valley or a manufacturing dreamland like Guangzhou), Santa has some answers he has to give- seriously.
 According to Articles [12][article-12] and [13][article-13] of GDPR, Santa must disclose all information he has gathered on us when requested.

 He's also not supposed to be gathering any of our data without explicit consent.
 And I don't remember consenting to all of Santa's tracking.